Being a student is hard work — so is raising one.

-Premiums are often higher for student drivers (aged 25 and under), so it’s important to take advantage of any available discounts.
+Premiums are often higher for student drivers (age 25 and under), so it’s important to take advantage of any available discounts.
 Here are a few ways to save:

-Here are the most commonly listed prerequisites for a ‘Good Student Discount’ in Canada:
+Here are the most common prerequisites for a ‘Good Student Discount’ in Canada:

 These requirements are necessary to access the discount.
 If you are currently unable to meet these requirements, you can make an effort to reach the required standard and then apply.

 It is important to note that these are just the basic prerequisites which most Canadian insurance providers ask you to meet.
 There might be some providers who have additional requirements that you need to fulfill before they offer the ‘Good Student Discount’ to you.

 Most students apply to colleges and universities out of province, away from their area of residence.
 While choosing your college experience, which includes living in a dorm, learning how to live independently and keeping up your grades, the last thing you want is expensive insurance, which is why insurance companies provide ‘Away at School’ discounts.
 This discount gives college students access to cheap car insurance.

 Underage operators (under the age of 25), can qualify for an ‘Away at School’ discount if they get accepted for post-secondary education which requires them to live away from home.